The Nest

 Are there instances when an LLC in New York real estate is bad?

-We do not recommend forming an LLC if the goal is only to rent from yourself, which only raises red flags with the IRS.
+We do not recommend forming an LLC if the goal is only to rent from yourself, as this will raise red flags with the IRS.

 The IRS can requalify the cash flows of this real estate transaction into income.